petertran-21/untitled-ghost-game/README.md

 Connect your controller to your computer via Bluetooth.
 There are good tutorials for this on YouTube.
 Next, run `./bin/myGame`.
 Note that the controller must be connected via Bluetooth to your computer before you run `./bin/myGame` for it to be recognized in the code!
 Look for `SDL_NumJoysticks() = 1` to be printed in the terminal.

-## Demo for character programming
-When the demo is started, the beach hub room is shown.
-Several characters will show up on the screen: ghost, pyromancer, and another NPC.

-The following functionalities were implemented for this character:
- - movement of ghost
- - possession of pyromancer NPC by ghost
- - state ability of NPC
- - movement of NPC in cardinal directions (N,E,S,W) when possessed

- NPC Possession Instructions:
- - Uncomment line 69 and comment line 72 in MyGame.cpp in order to possess pyromancer NPC.
- - Comment line 69 and uncomment line 72 in MyGame.cpp in order to possess archer NPC.

 ### Movement w/ Controller
 Move your controller's **left analog stick** to move the character up, down, right, and left.
 Diagonal movement for ghost is also supported but not for NPC.
 For PS4 controller: